Aftermath: 24 - A Borrower of the Night (2020)

 “I’m sure I don’t know.”
 Hermann shuffles the papers on his desk.

 “Your point?”
-Hermann asks.
+Hermann stares down at spacetime topologies.

 “Um, my point is thank you?”
 Newton opens his arms expansively.
 “My point is thank you.”